Thanks for using Mailchimp.

 1. be at least eighteen (18) years old and able to enter into contracts;

 2. complete the account registration process;

 3. agree to these Terms and the other terms and conditions linked in these Terms that form part of the Agreement;

-- provide true, complete, and up to date contact information.
+4. provide true, complete, and up-to-date contact and billing information;

 3. Closing Your Account

 You or Mailchimp may terminate the Agreement at any time and for any reason.
 You may do so by terminating your Mailchimp account or we may do so by giving notice to you that we are terminating the Agreement.
 We may suspend the Service to you at any time, with or without cause.
 We won’t refund or reimburse you in any situation.
 If your account is inactive for 24 or more months, we may terminate your account and you won’t be entitled to a refund for any prepaid amounts or reimbursement for unused Pay as You Go Credits.
 Once your account is terminated, you acknowledge and agree that we may permanently delete your account and all the data associated with it, including your Campaigns.
 Usernames are unique and can only be used once.
 If your account has been terminated, the username will no longer be available for use on any future accounts and cannot be reclaimed.

 We may change any of the Terms by posting revised Terms on our Mailchimp Site.
 Unless you terminate your account, the new Terms will be effective immediately upon posting on the effective date indicated in the new Terms, as applicable, and apply to any continued or new use of the Service.
 We may change the Service, Add-ons, or any features of the Service at any time, and we may discontinue the Service, Add-ons, or any features of the Service at any time, and we are not in any way liable to you for any modification, suspension, termination, or discontinuation.